Optimize WordPress Website Speed (LiteSpeed Plugin)

 • Click the "CSS Settings" tab if it is not already selected tab.

-• Switch on the option "Minify CSS", this will minify the CSS and lead to faster load time.
+• Switch on the option "Minify CSS", this will minify the CSS and lead to a faster load time.

 • Switch on the option "CSS Combine External and Inline".
 This will combine both external and inline CSS into one file.